-Researchers are increasingly making use of 3D modelling as a professional tool.
-Aside from their primary research use, these models are inherently visual and can therefore give you a unique way to engage with your audience.
+Researchers are increasingly making use of 3D modeling as a professional tool.
+Aside from their primary research use, these models are visual and can give you a unique way to engage with your audience.
+You can publish your 3D models using Sketchfab in selected Taylor & Francis Online journals.

 Taylor & Francis has recently partnered with the online 3D viewing platform Sketchfab.
 This has now enabled us to embed a new interactive 3D viewer within our online journals.